 INFO U710.
-Systematic Innovation (3) Incorporation of creative, alternative, and parallel thinking methods and computer-aided innovation (CAI) into existing business processes and workflows and managing these as critical information resources to sustain competitiveness in the global market place.
+Management of Innovation (3) Incorporation of creative, alternative, and parallel thinking methods and computer-aided innovation (CAI) into existing business processes and workflows and managing these as critical information resources to sustain competitiveness in the global marketplace.
 Prerequisite: INFO U650 or consent of instructor.